mpoladi/6.C395-chatbot-layout/README.md

 ## Repository Organization

 ```
-6.s041-chatbot/
+6.c395-chatbot/
 ├── app.py              # Gradio web interface - implement the chat function
 ├── requirements.txt    # Python dependencies
 ├── chatbot_development.ipynb     # Notebook for developing and testing your chatbot
 ├── .env     # Add this file yourself for storing your HF_TOKEN
 ├── config.py     # Holds variables for the models from HuggingFace you will use
+├── bps_chatbot_conversation_example.txt     # Example conversation we might want to have with the Option 1 chatbot
+├── mit_chatbot_conversation_example.txt     # Example conversation we might want to have with the Option 2 chatbot
-├── chatbot_conversation_example.txt     # Example conversation we might want to have with this chatbot
+├── samhsa_chatbot_conversation_example.txt     # Example conversation we might want to have with the Option 3 chatbot
 └── src/
-    └── chat.py        # SchoolChatbot class (implement this)
+    └── chat.py        # Chatbot class (implement this)
 ```

 ### Key Files:

 - **app.py**: Creates the web interface using Gradio.
 You only need to implement the `chat` function that generates responses.

-- **chat.py**: Contains the `SchoolChatbot` class where you'll implement:
+- **chat.py**: Contains the `Chatbot` class where you'll implement:
   - `format_prompt`: Format user input into proper prompts
   - `get_response`: Generate responses using the model